Skip to content ↓

 What you should do if you get a private scholarship or grant

 First, congratulations!
 If you receive outside scholarships or grants, you will need to submit the Outside Award Reply Form.
-This lets us update your financial aid award.
+This lets us update your financial aid.

 Please note: If you, or your scholarship organization, do not let us know how to distribute your award (all to one semester or split evenly between the two), the funds will be distributed evenly between the fall and spring semesters.